SpecFlowOSS/SpecFlowWiki/Visual-studio-2010-integration.md

 [![Formatted table](http://i734.photobucket.com/albums/ww347/rommelmanalo/Specflow/FormattedTable.png)](http://i734.photobucket.com/albums/ww347/rommelmanalo/Specflow/FormattedTable.png)

 ## Goto Definition
 Another sweet feature is the right-click "Goto Definition" of steps in *.feature file and it will automatically brings you to the C# code steps definition you have (Figure 4).
 And if the steps definition does not exists it show a message box and ask to copy to clipboard the template steps definition (Figure 5).
-One thing I notice if the the steps definition is in the partial class and sub-group (like the form1.designer.cs is subgroup of form.aspx)
+One thing I notice if the the steps definition is in the partial class and sub-group (like the form1.designer.cs is subgroup of form.aspx) "Goto Definition" does not work

 _Figure 4: Goto Definition (click the image to see the full size)_